dougeby/IntuneDocs/intune/reports-proc-get-a-link-powerbi.md

 6. Choose **Basic**.
 7. Type or paste the **OData URL** into the URL box.
 8. Click **OK**.
 9. If you have not authenticated to Azure AD for your tenant from the Power BI desktop client, type your credentials.
+To gain access to your data, you must authorize with Azure Active Directory (Azure AD) using OAuth 2.0.
     1. Select **Organizational account**.
     2. Type your username and password.
     3. Click **Sign In.**